Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 This subject is taught by the School of Design.

 Industrial Design is a creative discipline which aims to connect human culture with technology in innovative ways.
 It develops original, useful and meaningful manufactured products or product systems that enrich our daily lives.

-Industrial Design at Victoria will equip you with the skills and knowledge needed to design a vast array of products—from medical and sports equipment to furniture, homeware and architectural fittings.
-Within this diversity of products and environments, you are encouraged to question stereotypes and develop your own novel interpretations.
+The programme will equip you with the skills and knowledge needed to design a vast array of products—from medical, sports, and communication equipment to furniture, homeware and architectural fittings.
+Within this diversity of products and environments, you are encouraged to question traditional stereotypes and develop your own digitally inspired novel interpretations.

-This programme will expose you to a wide range of historical and theoretical approaches within Industrial Design, but maintains a strong emphasis on industry collaboration and global perspectives.
-We encourage an inquisitive and experimental approach to the use of materials, processes and technologies.
+This programme will expose you to a wide range of historical, contemporary and future theories and approaches within Industrial Design, but maintains a strong emphasis on industry collaboration and global perspectives.
+We encourage a hands-on inquisitive and experimental approach to the use of materials, processes and technologies.

 Industrial Design is a specialisation in the Bachelor of Design Innovation (BDI) degree.
-This undergraduate programme leads into a two-year Master of Design Innovation (MDI) for those seeking a professional qualification in Design.
+This undergraduate programme leads into the 180 point Master of Design Innovation (MDI) for those seeking a postgraduate qualification in Design.

 For more detailed information on the School of Design and its programmes, see School of Design.

 Secondary school subjects you will need